 Studies show that in the presence of normal placental function, the umbilical artery waveform has a pattern compactible with low-resistance flow displaying forward blood flow throughout the cardiac cycle, whereas, the fetal MCA has a high resistance flow with minimal antegrade flow in fetal diastole.
 In pathologic states, the pattern of flow can be reversed into a low -resistance flow as a result of the head-sparing theory.
 The changes that takes place in middle cerebral artery and umbilical artery of a fetus can be used to prognosticate the outcome few days to weeks before terminal events in the fetus (Devi et al., 2017).Studies have shown consistent relationships of abnormal umbilical artery Pulsatility index [AU-PI] and abnormal middle cerebral artery Pulsatility index [MCA-PI] to poor outcome (Uma et al., 2015).
 Cerebro-placental ratio (CPR) is the ratio of the pulsatility index of MCA to UA (MCA-PI/UA-PI).
 It enables the assessment of fetal response to hypoxia by detecting blood flow distribution pattern in placenta-umbilical and feto-cerebral circulations (Eshraghi et al., 2020).
 In normal pregnancy, CPR should be greater than 1, values less than 1 is considered abnormal.
-Some has stated that CPR <10th centile also suggest abnormlity.
+Some has stated that CPR <10th centile also suggest abnormality.
 Most studies have focused on preeclampsia and intrauterine growth restriction with few only a few conducted in gestational or non-protenuric hypertension.
 Abdelwahid et. al in a study among 280 pregnant women observed that in women with gestational hypertension who had adverse perinatal, there was a significant increase in UA-PI and MCA-PI beyond the upper limit compared to those without (Abdelwahid et al., 2018).
 In another study, Shahinaj et al compared between the sensitivity and specificity of umbilical artery or middle cerebral artery pulsatility indexes alone and a ratio of the two (CPR) (Shahinaj et al., 2010).
 They concluded that the sensitivity and specificity are higher for the ratio of the indices in predicting the perinatal outcome in gestational hypertension (Shahinaj et al., 2010).
 In a study conducted in a pregnant population of 106 singletons in India, Gaikwad et al reported that the specificity, positive predictive value and diagnostic accuracy of Doppler parameters was higher in predicting adverse perinatal outcomes (Gaikwad et al., 2017).
 They noted that the ratio of Middle Cerebral and Umbilical Artery pulsatility indexes were more accurate than each of these individually.
 They recorded 98.55% for specificity, 94.44% for positive predictive value and 80.19% for the diagnostic accuracy of CPR in predicting the risk of adverse outcomes (Gaikwad et al., 2017).
 This study assessed the value of CPR in predicting adverse perinatal outcome in women with gestational hypertension in our environment.
 Hypertensive disorders are common in blacks, including Nigerians and are known to account for high perinatal morbidity and mortality.
 A handful of studies has been done using the MCA-PI and UA-PI individually in assessing the outcome of fetuses in mothers with hypertensive disorder in pregnancy.
 However, there is paucity of records on studies using the ratio of the two parameters particularly in blacks.
 This forms the basis for this study.
 The findings from this study will contribute data and may provide insight in to its pathology and management.

 MATERIALS AND METHODS